adhywiranata/rocketeer-node/README.md

 We're building Rocketeer to solve common serverless problem:

-- Duplicate patterns implemented for each functions, which often leads to different coding styles, naming conventions, and tipical duplicate codes
+- Duplicate patterns implemented for each functions, which often leads to different coding styles, naming conventions, and typical duplicate codes
 - Each handlers need to implement middleware layers for authentication, api keys, error handling, etc

 ## Features